titumozammel/operational-silence-framework/README.md

 Operational Silence is the organizational operating state where unnecessary operational demand has been systematically eliminated, recurring Operational Noise has been minimized, and Human Energy is primarily directed toward planned, value-creating execution.

-Silence ≠ inactivity
+Operational Silence ≠ Inactivity

-Silence = absence of unnecessary demand
+Operational Silence = Absence of Unnecessary Operational Demand

 Organizations operating in Operational Silence direct the majority of their Human Energy toward planned, value-creating work.